rubberdok/indok-web/README.md

 1. Download and install `pyenv` (Python version manager): https://github.com/pyenv/pyenv#installation
    - If on Windows, install `pyenv-win` instead: https://github.com/pyenv-win/pyenv-win#installation
    - Type `pyenv --version` in a new terminal to check that it was installed correctly
-2. Type `pyenv install --list | grep " 3.12"` to get the list of available Python 3.12 versions
+2. Type `pyenv install --list | grep " 3.9"` to get the list of available Python 3.9 versions
-  - If on Windows, type `pyenv install --list | findstr " 3.12"` instead
+   - If on Windows, type `pyenv install --list | findstr " 3.9"` instead
-3. Type `pyenv install 3.12.X`, where `X` is the latest version found from the previous step
+3. Type `pyenv install 3.9.X`, where `X` is the latest version found from the previous step
-4. Type `pyenv global 3.12.X`, where `X` is the same as the previous step
+4. Type `pyenv global 3.9.X`, where `X` is the same as the previous step
-  - If you do not want to use Python 3.12 globally, type `pyenv local 3.12.X` instead (make sure you are in the `indok-web` folder when you do this)
+   - If you do not want to use Python 3.9 globally, type `pyenv local 3.9.X` instead (make sure you are in the `indok-web` folder when you do this)
-  - Type `python --version` to verify that it has been set to `3.12.X` (the website uses 3.12-slim in Docker, any 3.12 version should work locally)
+   - Type `python --version` to verify that it has been set to `3.9.X`
 5. Type `cd indok-web` to move into the project folder (if you weren't already there)
 6. Type `python -m venv venv`
    - This sets up a Python virtual environment, to isolate this project from others